-Hot smartwatch deals
+Today's best smartwatch deals

 As the name suggests, this Versa face is all about the weather, showing you the current temperature alongside a scenic, geometric-style background.
 You can even display some fitness stats.
 It's one of the best looking watch faces currently available, but it does come at a small price.

 Heart rate monitor

 When your heart rate spikes or drops, it changes colour to indicate the different heart rate zones.
 It looks like it's been inspired by the graphs used inside the Fitbit companion app, and if you care about keeping an eye on your ticker, it's an essential download.

 The special feature here is the ability to leave markers to indicate your mood.
-You can set up custom reminders to make sure you log your mood and energy levels and then you can check your data over on your mood log page on the Fitbit web dashboard.
+You can set up custom reminders to make sure you log your mood and energy levels, and then you can check your data over on your mood log page on the Fitbit web dashboard.

 Retro Sunset V

-One which gives you the option to have an analogue or digital styling, Flux also brings one of the most adjustable faces in Fitbit's arsenal.
+One that gives you the option to have an analogue or digital styling, Flux also brings one of the most adjustable faces in Fitbit's arsenal.
 You can change the colour and set the opacity of every strip, enable a battery indicator, time counter and even flatten the design entirely.
 If nothing else, this one will definitely keep you busy while you fine-tune the bars to suit your taste.

 It's another retro, 80s inspired entry that we love just because it looks the part on that curvy Versa screen.
 The flowing, animated streams of colour only come alive when you wake up the watch, plus you can adjust the data displayed.
-The focus is on time as opposed to fitness, but that's quite alright with us.
+The focus is on time, as opposed to fitness, but that's quite alright with us.